sdelahaies/enpgf-lab/README.md

 docker compose up -d
 ```

-which install and set up and start the following containers:
+this installs, sets up and starts the following containers:

 * **kafka**: a kafka broker which organizes and stores streams of events,

 * **kafka-ui**: a simple dashboard to monitor the flow of data produced and consumed, available at `127.0.0.1:8080`.

-* **enpgf-lab**: a minimal ubuntu 22.04 distribution with nvidia-cuda toolkit and required packages (torch, dash, kafka, ...) which starts the app and make it avalaible at `127.0.0.1:60001`.
+* **enpgf-lab**: a minimal ubuntu 22.04 distribution with nvidia-cuda toolkit and required packages (torch, dash, kafka, ...) which starts the app and makes it avalaible at `127.0.0.1:60001`.

 A terminal bash is available by running the command
 ```
 docker exec -it enpgf-lab /bin/bash
 ```